checkeverything.ch

 4. Inform your relatives, especially older ones

-5. Report spoofing — to your provider, OFCOM and NCSC
+5. Report spoofing — to your provider, OFCOM/BAKOM and the NCSC

 Available in other languages

-Legal Notice: This article is for general information only and does not replace individual legal, tax or financial advice.
-The binding rules are the Swiss Telecommunications Act (TCA / FMG, SR 784.10), the Ordinance on Telecommunication Services (OST / FDV, SR 784.101.1) and the current communications from OFCOM and the NCSC.
+Editorial note & legal notice: This article is for general information only and does not replace individual legal, tax or financial advice.
+Status June 2026.
+The binding rules are the Swiss Telecommunications Act (FMG / TCA, SR 784.10), the Ordinance on Telecommunication Services (FDV / OST, SR 784.101.1, in particular Art.
+26a) and the current communications from OFCOM/BAKOM and the NCSC.
 In case of damage, contact your bank, your telecom provider, the cantonal police or a qualified adviser.

 More interesting articles